TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 print(motorcycles)
 ```

 `['honda', 'yamaha', 'suzuki']`.
-Python figures out wher 'ducati' appears in the list and removes that element.
+Python figures out where 'ducati' appears in the list and removes that element.

 The `remove()` method can also be used to work with a value that's being removed from a list.
 Let's remove the value 'ducati' and print a reason for removing it from the list: